RogerioBlanco/PixelCanvasBot/README.md

 ## Parameter descriptions

-Use `pipenv run python ./main.py --help` for documentation in your terminal.
+Use `python ./main.py --help` for documentation in your terminal.

 * [required] **-i** or **--image**          is the image you want to draw.